Secret detention part of Syria 'campaign of terror:' U.N.

 Gulf Arab states that back the anti-Assad rebels and are viewed as a main source of funding for the radical armed groups should also cut off flows of arms and equipment, Amnesty said.

-The dominance of ISIL and other hardline rebel groups, which reject next month's planned Syria peace talks, has eclipsed more moderate, Western-backed rebels, fracturing the armed struggle against Assad and prompting Western alarm that al Qaeda is building a stronghold in northern Syria.
+The dominance of ISIL and other hardline rebel groups has eclipsed more moderate, Western-backed rebels, fracturing the military campaign against Assad and prompting Western alarm that al Qaeda is building a stronghold in northern Syria.

+ISIL, along with some other Islamist groups, rejects next month's planned peace conference in Switzerland that is due to bring Assad's government and his opponents to the negotiating table for the first time since the conflict erupted in 2011.

+At one ISIL prison on the Euphrates river in Aleppo province the local Sharia court judge appears wearing an explosives belt and issues verdicts after hearings lasting no more than a few minutes, Amnesty quoted former detainees as saying.

+On at least one occasion, he was reported to have joined in the flogging of a prisoner after sentencing him.

 Amnesty said several children had received severe floggings and on one occasion a father had to listen to his son's screams in a nearby room.
-Two detainees said they witnessed a child of about 14 receive 90 lashes at prison in Raqqa province.
+Two detainees said they witnessed a child of about 14 receive 90 lashes at a Raqqa prison.

+Another child of about the same age, who ISIL accused of stealing a motorcycle, was repeatedly flogged over several days.

+"Flogging anyone, let alone children, is cruel and inhuman, and a gross abuse of human rights," said Luther.

-"After years in which they were prey to the brutality of the Assad regime, the people of Raqqa and Aleppo are now suffering under a new form of tyranny imposed on them by ISIL, in which arbitrary detention, torture and executions have become the order of the day," Luther said.
+"After years in which they were prey to the brutality of the Assad regime, the people of Raqqa and Aleppo are now suffering under a new form of tyranny imposed on them by ISIL, in which arbitrary detention, torture and executions have become the order of the day."

 (Additional reporting by Dominic Evans; Editing by Alistair Lyon)